 With several COVID-19 vaccines recently authorized by the Food and Drug Administration (FDA), information about vaccine distribution and availability is evolving daily.
-Currently, the vaccine is available in limited supply for critical populations and FMC is only vaccinating healthcare providers at this time.
+Currently, the vaccine is available in limited supply for critical populations.
 As supply increases in Ohio, please look for updates to learn more about how Fairfield Medical Center will distribute FDA authorized COVID-19 vaccinations.

 Vaccines have helped shape our lives and improve public health for decades, and many of them are so common that we hardly give them a second thought.
 From chicken pox and pertussis to measles and polio, vaccines have been working behind the scenes to protect us from illnesses every day.